The Best Hawaii Auto Insurance Company

 Of course, you want maximum bang for your buck with your car insurance — but what does that mean?
 To find the best, we took the same approach as we did in our nationwide car insurance review.

-First, we determined the top five insurance companies in Hawaii, by market share.
-These five companies insure the majority of Hawaii’s residents, and they are well equipped to handle the specific needs of drivers in a tropical region.
+First, we determined the top insurance companies in Hawaii, by market share.
+These four companies insure the majority of Hawaii’s residents, and they are well equipped to handle the specific needs of drivers in a tropical region.